• HOME

 ‘The Calm’ is one of three improvisations we recorded with the great slide guitarist Michael Messer.
 A meditation for slide & steel, earthy & ethereal.
 All recorded in one take with nothing added.

 Our heartfelt thanks must also go to ALL the musicians that have contributed to this project.
 To Mo Foster for making ‘Sublime 2 The Great Bear’ his own with his eloquent fretless bass play- ing; to Jon Baker, Eddy Sayer and Al Cherry for their furtive and sometimes subliminal contributions to ‘Furtive Bliss’, and to Roy Dodds who’s drums would be missed if they weren’t there on ‘Country Vibe’ and ‘Star Day’.
-And lastly, and certainly not least, my old mate Bobby Valentino who’s twin fiddles add the crowning touch of authenticity to ‘Country Vibe’.
+And lastly, and certainly not least, my old mate Bobby Valentino whose twin fiddles add the crowning touch of authenticity to ‘Country Vibe’.

 In cart Not available Out of stock